Tigra: Civil War

-Pretending to switch allegiances, she infiltrated Captain America's Secret Avengers team as a mole.
-She passed information to Iron Man undetected until the end of the conflict, when she was discovered and "outed" by Hulkling, Captain America's own spy among the pro-registration forces.
-Captain America kept quiet, exploiting her presence to feed disinformation to Iron Man about his team's plan to rescue imprisoned heroes later that day.
+Tigra fought along Iron Man's side during the Civil War, supporting the Superhuman Registration Act.
+Pretending to switch allegiances, she infiltrates Captain America's Secret Avengers team as a mole.
+She passes information to Iron Man undetected until the end of the conflict, when she is discovered and "outed" by Captain America's own spy Hulkling.

 The Initiative

-Greer has been identified as one of the 142 registered superheroes who are part of the Fifty State Initiative.
-She served as a founding instructor at Camp Hammond, the training compound for the Initiative, and resumed her romantic relationship with fellow superhero Yellowjacket, unaware that he had been kidnapped and replaced by a Skrull duplicate.
+Tigra is among the 142 registered superheroes who are part of the Fifty State Initiative.
+She is a founding instructor at Camp Hammond, the training compound for the Initiative, and resumes her romantic relationship with Yellowjacket, unaware that he had been kidnapped and replaced by a Skrull duplicate.